 TO APPLY: Application deadline is 1 March for summer semester internships, and at least 45 days in advance for other semesters.
 Planning ahead is most important especially if we need to establish an affiliation agreement with your university.
-Send your resume with cover letter (include locations of interest and desired semester on cover), official transcripts, copy of valid driver's license, and letter of recommendation to:
+Send your resume with cover letter (include locations of interest and desired semester on cover), official transcripts, and letter of recommendation to:

 US Coast Guard

 MWR Attn: Robert Davis